azavea/noaa-hydro-data/src/nwm-predictions/README.md

 ## Analyzing Change in Streamflow Predictions Over Time

 This is done in the first notebook: [1_evaluating_nwm_streamflow_predictions_netcdf][2].
 This picks a HUC to analyze, and fetches all the NHD streams therein.
 Then it fetches the NWM Predictions for a certain date, from the NetCDF files in the `noaa-nwm-pds` S3 bucket, and intersects the NWM features with the NHD comids.
 Once we have this subset, we analyze it.
+The data is opened with xarray's `xr.open_mfdataset` method, which can open a dataset spread across multiple files.

 First we pick a single stream to analyze.
 For that stream, we look at each of the short range predictions, and chart how those predictions change over 24 hours.
 We graph the standard deviation per hour, and also calculate the average deviation for that stream.